Altinn/altinn-studio-docs/content/correspondence/getting-started/service-owner/_index.en.md

 - "see" to see metadata about a message
 - "open" to open a message
 - "send" to send a message

-You will also typically want to include a rule that permits the "subscribe"-action.
-This is needed to register the subscription to Altinn Events.
+- "subscribe" to register event subscriptions in Altinn Events

 To setup a resource that works quickly, you can use our [Postman collection](https://github.com/Altinn/altinn-correspondence/blob/main/altinn-correspondence-postman-collection.json) and run the requests "Create resource" and "Create resource policy" with a token that has the scope "altinn:resourceregistry/resource.write".